 Regenerative medicine is the process of creating living, functional tissues to repair or replace tissue or organ function that is lost due to age, disease, damage or congenital defects.
 Mayo Clinic is careful to give patients a realistic picture of what they can expect from regenerative medicine treatments for orthopedic conditions.

-Before patients receive orthobiologics at Mayo Clinic in Jacksonville, Florida, they visit the Center for Regenerative Medicine Consult Service, part of the Mayo Clinic Center for Regenerative Medicine.
+Before patients receive orthobiologics at Mayo Clinic in Jacksonville, Florida, they visit the Regenerative Medicine Consult Service, part of the Mayo Clinic Center for Regenerative Biotherapeutics.
 There they meet with a clinical consultant who has expertise in regenerative medicine and the patients' specific conditions.